Manage Your Data Flow.

 Typically, such a robust chart type would require substantial time to create and edit.
 That’s not the case when you use ChartExpo’s Sankey Diagram generator.

-You can create Sankey Diagrams with up to 8 layers in almost no time using ChartExpo’s three-step visualization tool.
+You can create Sankey Diagram in Excel with up to 8 layers in almost no time using ChartExpo’s three-step visualization tool.

 When you create a Sankey Diagram in minutes, you save lots of time to put towards other tasks.
 You can spend less time creating charts and more time analyzing your results to find insights.